jgrisafe/shopify-orders-exporter/README.md

 # shopify-orders-export

 Script to export orders from Shopify with all available API data.
+Create a csv with all orders past a certain order ID.

 Run npm install to begin, you'll also need a shopify_config.js file in this format: